 Health Care Cost Containment.
 The Governor's fiscal 2013 budget proposal also assumes growth in spending for the Commonwealth's health care coverage programs, including MassHealth, Commonwealth Care and the Group Insurance Commission, will be mitigated in fiscal 2013 based on new procurement and enrollment strategies expected to drive care to lower-cost settings.
-Through its procurement the Connector was able to reduce premiums by 5% from the fiscal 2012 level, which is expected to save the Commonwealth tens of millions of dollars.
-In addition the Group Insurance Commission has held premium growth to 1.43% for fiscal 2013, the lowest increase in the last ten years which will result in further savings to the Commonwealth.
-With respect to MassHealth, other steps to control growth in costs are being taken, as described above under "MassHealth."
-In the absence of these steps to control growth in costs, the Executive Office for Administration and Finance estimates that costs in the Commonwealth's health care coverage programs would grow by approximately \$694 million in fiscal 2013.
+Through its procurement, the Health Connector was able to reduce premiums by 7% from the fiscal 2012 level, which is expected to save the Commonwealth tens of millions of dollars.
+In addition, the Group Insurance Commission has held premium growth to 1.43% for fiscal 2013, the lowest increase in the last ten years which will result in further savings to the Commonwealth.
+With respect to MassHealth, other steps to control growth in costs, the Executive Office for Administration and Finance estimates that costs in the Commonwealth's health care coverage programs would grow by approximately \$694 million in fiscal 2013.

-Payment Reform Legislation.
+Health Care Cost Control Legislation.
 On August 6, 2012, the Governor approved comprehensive health payment reform legislation which was a compromise version of the bill he had filed in February, 2011.
 The law will move providers and payers away from fee-for-service payments toward alternative payment structures that are designed to reward integration and coordination of care for patients, reduce costs and improve quality.
 In addition, the new law will extend the presumptive disapproval criteria of the state Division of Insurance for premium rates in the small and non-group market.
 A newly created Health Policy Commission will oversee policy development necessary for the implementation of the law.
 The law establishes a cost growth target for the Commonwealth based on Potential Gross State Product (PGSP), which is estimated to be 3.6% for the 2012-2013 period.
 The growth rate of PGSP is the long-run average growth rate of the Commonwealth's economy, ignoring fluctuations due to business cycles.
 The cost growth target equals PGSP for the period from 2013 through 2017, PGSP minus 0.5% for the period from 2018 through 2022 and PGSP from 2023 on.
 However, the Health Policy Commission and the Legislature have some ability to change those growth targets after 2018.
 Insurers and providers with cost growth exceeding the growth target may be required by the Health Policy Commission to file performance improvement plans describing specific strategies, adjustments and action steps they propose to implement to improve cost performance.
 If cost growth targets are met, it is estimated that the new law could result in statewide savings of up to \$200 billion over the next 15 years.